dmaerzendorfer/masterThesis/ResearchDiary/README.md

             - will ask david for a cable...
             - and will need to buy some batteries...
     - got a cable from david. also bought some batteries (AA ones)
+        - not sure if important but cable straight bit is in HMD oculus logo facing up. bent part is in the usb adapter.
     - https://www.youtube.com/watch?v=zbqHNwDpi6Y
         - had the use open XR in the project settings for it to work...
     - last time i did vr stuff we used steam vr (now i always get a popup from steam for steam VR)